icsergoltd/home-grown-tomatoes/src/content/blog/why-are-my-tomato-leaves-turning-yellow.md

 This guide will help you diagnose yellow tomato leaves step by step, so you can stop guessing and start fixing.

+If your tomatoes are growing in containers, it also helps to understand the basics of [how to grow tomatoes in pots](/blog/grow-tomatoes-in-pots), because pot size, compost, drainage, watering, and feeding all affect leaf colour.

 ---

 ## Quick Answer: Why Are My Tomato Leaves Turning Yellow?